zhenduowen/zhenduowen.github.io/_posts/2025-10-07-dl-kits-on-nvidia-blackwell-gpu.md

 ---
-title: Deep Learning Kits on NVIDIA Blackwell GPUs
+title: Win 11 Deep Learning Kits on NVIDIA Blackwell GPUs
 description: I bought myself an NVIDIA RTX 5070 Ti and installed in on my ITX personal computer.
 I need to use Win 11 as its OS as this computer also handles many daily tasks and I will have a Linux Server available to myself soon.
 This blog is my personal note on installing many deep learning kits on this PC with a Blackwell architecture GPU.
 date: 2025-10-07
 author: Zhenduo